Celebrating Eleven Years Online...!

 What is NC...?
 It simply means Numerically Controlled...!

 In the above image from Microstation, we see some parts for the small aluminum Tug-Yacht, Boojum, ready for nesting.
-The Nested Parts image is one of the cut files, ready to be sent as an email attachment to Mico-Wakefield in Auckland, New Zealand for plasma cutting.
+The Nested Parts image is one of the cut files, ready to be sent as an email attachment to the metal cutters in New Zealand.

-The Cut Plate image is the same nesting, having been cut and shipped to the builder, Q-West in Wanganui, New Zealand.
+The Cut Plate image is the same nesting, having been plasma cut and shipped to the builder in Wanganui, New Zealand.
 The parts were left "tabbed" to the plate for ease of handling.
 The pre-cut pieces at this point are ready to be separated and assembled in order to create the vessel's frames.

 The Framing Erected image shows those same parts assembled into the frame of the boat, and stringers are being bent in.
 The images in the second series of links show images of the vessel nearing completion.

-The original cut-files, as in the image shown above, are plotted to a smaller scale and become the guide to assembly of the cut parts.
+The original cut-files, as in the image shown above, are plotted to a smaller scale and become a guide for the builder to illustrate the assembly of the cut parts.

 Computer Modeling & Analysis Links